sepehr0eslami/rimp/README.md

 ## Why?

 I wanted a tool that allows you to:

-- Tag files/folders using the command line
+- Tag files/folders using the command line.

-- Paste those files/folders elsewhere with one simple command
+- Paste those files/folders elsewhere with one simple command.

-- Remove or update an existing tag
+- Remove or update an existing tag.

 - List previously added Tags and the Path they point to, prettily formatted.

+- Use proper Tab Completion in any modern Shell

 # Installation